ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

 ``param.<param-name>.encrypted``

 At runtime, ThreatConnect will call the Spaces app with the decrypted key.
-At no point in time is the password persisted in decrypted form.
+At no point is the password persisted in decrypted form.

 Encrypted apps require that the Keychain feature be turned on, or apps with ``.encrypted`` parameters will not run properly.